backdrop-contrib/reroute_email/README.md

 Tips and Tricks
 ---------------
 Reroute Email provides configuration variables that you can directly override in the settings.php file of a site.
 This is useful for moving sites from live to test and vice versa.

-To use this variable, you add the following line in the settings.php file for the test environment:
+To override place the following line in the settings.php file for each environment:

+  `$settings['reroute_email_override'] = TRUE;`

+To reroute on a test environment you add the following line in the settings.php file:

-  `$conf['reroute_email_enable'] = 1;`
+  `$settings['reroute_email_enable'] = 1;`

-And for the live site, you set it as follows:
+And for the live environment, you set it as follows:

-  `$conf['reroute_email_enable'] = 0;`
+  `$settings['reroute_email_enable'] = 0;`

 Configuration and all the settings variables can be overridden in the settings.php file by copying and pasting the code snippet below and changing the values: